Learn How an Employment Attorney For Disability Discrimination Can Protect You

 WHAT COUNTS AS DISABILITY DISCRIMINATION?

 The Americans With Disability Act (ADA) was created to protect employees from being discriminated against based on their disability.
 While disability discrimination in the workplace is unlawful, it unfortunately does still happen.
-This is why it is important to seek justice from an employment attorney for disability discrimination, so we can help protect your rights as an employee.
+This is why it is important to seek justice from a disability discrimination lawyer in Los Angeles, so we can help protect your rights as an employee.

 There are many scenarios in which an employee may be discriminated against, including the hiring process, harassment, lack of reasonable accommodation, discriminatory culture, and more.
 It is important that you understand what counts as disability discrimination and know that our team is here to help you navigate the process of filing a claim.